Wasserstein Spatial Depth: Introduction

 \subsection{Contributions}

 In this paper we develop a new notion of depth to order or rank distributions.
-It is inspired by {\it spatial depth}, one of the simplest and most widely used notions of statistical depths.
+It is inspired by {\it spatial depth} \cite{vardi2000multivariate}, one of the simplest and most widely used notions of statistical depths.
 Recall that the spatial depth of a point $\x\in \R^d$ with respect to a probability measure $ P$ over $\R^d$ is defined as

-The spatial depth has been generalized to Hilbert spaces by following exactly the same definition \cite{serfling2002depth,vardi2000multivariate,virta2023spatial}.
+The spatial depth has been generalized to Hilbert spaces by following exactly the same definition \cite{serfling2002depth,virta2023spatial}.
 However, the lack of linear structure of the Wasserstein space prevents a straightforward adaptation of the spatial depth.
 Nevertheless, the Wasserstein metric endows the space of probability measures with a structure of geodesic metric space (see \cite{AmbrosioGradient}).
 For absolutely continuous probability measures $Q$ and $P$, the constant speed geodesic joining $Q$ and $P$ is given by the curve of probability measures

-where $\#$ denotes the push-forward operator (see Section~\ref{subsec:WassersteinGeom} for its definition).
-The definition of spatial depth for manifold-valued data motivates us to define the depth of a probability measure $Q\in \mathcal{P}^{a.c}_2(\R^d)$ (where $ \mathcal{P}^{a.c}_2(\R^d)$ is the set of absolutely continuous measures on $\R^d$ with finite second moments, see Section~\ref{subsec:WassersteinGeom}) with respect to a probability measure over the Wasserstein space $ \mathbf{P}\in \mathcal{P}(\mathcal{P}_2(\R^d)) $ (where $\mathcal{P}(\mathcal{P}_2(\R^d))$ is formally defined in Section~\ref{subsec:WassersteinGeom}) as
+where $\#$ denotes the push-forward operator and where $T_{Q,P}$ is the optimal transport map from $Q$ to $P$ (see Section~\ref{subsec:WassersteinGeom} for the definitions).
+The definition of spatial depth for manifold-valued data motivates us to define the depth of a probability measure $Q\in \mathcal{P}^{a.c}_2(\R^d)$ (where $ \mathcal{P}^{a.c}_2(\R^d)$ is the set of absolutely continuous measures on $\R^d$ with finite second moments, see Section~\ref{subsec:WassersteinGeom}) with respect to a probability measure over the Wasserstein space $ \mathbf{P}\in \mathcal{P}(\mathcal{P}_2(\R^d)) $ as